 I see now with great clarity that he just didn’t have the tools to handle the mounting pressure of a highly demanding creative job of running a business while taking care of a young family.

 He literally crumbled under the pressure and lost EVERYTHING.

-Needless to say, the consequences were profound and traumatising not only on him but also us and ALL the many communities around him: his extended family, his employees, clients and work associates, his friends.
-The list goes on.
+Needless to say, the consequences were profound and traumatising not only on him but also on us and our family but also the many employees and their families

 We often think of our fitness and wellbeing routines as something we do “just for us”, but the truth is, they’re not just for us.